jokergoo/circlize_book/book/06-advanced-usage.md

 ```

 In this example, we will put the original cells in the left half of the circle
 and the zoomed sectors in the right.
-Here is where the magic thing happens.
-We
+As we have already mentioned before, we
 simply normalize the width of normal sectors and normalize the width of zoomed
 sectors separately.
-Now the sum of the sector width for the original sectors
+Note now the sum of the sector width for the original sectors
 is 1 and the sum of sector width for the zoomed sectors is 1, which means
-these two types of sectors now have their own half circle.
+these two types of sectors have their own half circle.

 You may notice the sum of the `sector.width` is not idential to 1.
 This is
 fine, they will be further normalized to 1 internally.